PolymathicAI/the_well/datasets/euler_multi_quadrants_periodicBC/README.md

 **What phenomena of physical interest are catpured in the data:** capture the shock formations and interactions.
 Multiscale shocks.

-**How to evaluate a new simulator operating in this space:** the new simulator should predict the shock at the right location and time, and the right shock strength, as compared to a ‘pressure’ gauge monitoring the ‘exact’ solution.
+**How to evaluate a new simulator operating in this space:** the new simulator should predict the shock at the right location and time, and the right shock strength, as compared to a pressure gauge monitoring the exact solution.